 You can only get an IVA with the help of an insolvency practitioner.
 StepChange is an approved organisation to manage IVAs.

-2. If an IVA is the best solution to your debt problem our specialist company, StepChange Voluntary Arrangements, can help you through the set up process
+2. StepChange Voluntary Arrangements can help you through the set up process

-3. We'll review your finances and put forward the IVA proposal to your creditors
+3. We review your finances and put the IVA proposal to the people you owe

 mum at the table with bills